computingdolas/Stream_Benchnmark/README.md

-# Stream_Benchnmark for Msc thesis
+# Stream_Benchnmark for NUMA Machine @ intel Processor - 3.2Ghz
 This stream specifically desisgned for NUMA machine.
 This stream benchmark does not measure memory bandwidth, but can be freely adapted to it.
 It supports NUMA memory allocation.
 It currently Supports

 1. Memory Bandwidth Limited - ADD Operations